badiaamakhlouf/DS_ML_InterviewBank/pages/regression_analysis.md

 # ML : Supervised Learning
 # Regression Analysis
 Supervised learning encompasses two main techniques: classification and regression.
-This page is your go-to for mastering regression analysis, covering essential information tailored for technical interviews.
-Whether you're brushing up on foundational knowledge or diving into specific concepts, it offers concise yet comprehensive guidance.
-Gain an edge in understanding regression analysis for data science interviews here.
+This page is a one-stop resource for mastering regression analysis, offering essential information and detailed insights tailored for technical interviews.
+Whether you're reinforcing foundational knowledge or delving into specific regression concepts, this page serves as a concise yet comprehensive guide.

 ## List of questions:
 ### Q0- What does regression analysis mean?